falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 - A **pipeline** consist of one or multiple tasks.
 - To trigger a pipeline to actually run you need a **pipelinerun** or a **trigger-template**.

-Tekton also supports eventlisterners that is used to listen for webhooks.
+Tekton also supports eventlisteners that is used to listen for webhooks.
 Normally these webhooks listen for incoming changes to a git repo, for example a PR.
 But we will use it to listen for Falco events.